 - If the scholar would otherwise be subject to the 2 year home residence requirement as a J-1 scholar.

-- New employees outside the U.S. should plan on waiting many months for an H-1B petition to be approved.
+- New employees outside the U.S. should plan on waiting several months for an H-1B petition to be approved.
 After approval, new employees will still have to apply for a visa to enter the U.S. and start work.

 - A unit intending to sponsor an H-1B for an individual already in the U.S. in another status such as J-1 or F-1 should complete an H-1B request many months prior to the date the individual’s current status and work authorization ends.